Do you wear hosiery?

 Finally, here are some basic do’s and don’ts of hosiery care:

-- Hosiery should be hand washed with in warm water using a mild detergent.
+- Hand wash in warm water using a mild detergent.

 - Do not bleach.